The HAL Contract

 fn name(&self) -> &str;

-async fn capabilities(&self) -> HalResult<Capabilities>;
+fn capabilities(&self) -> &Capabilities;

-async fn is_available(&self) -> HalResult<bool>;
+async fn availability(&self) -> HalResult<BackendAvailability>;

 /// Submit a circuit for execution